AlvaroM99/Power-BI---Customer-Churn-Analysis/README.md

 I will implement 4 types of charts:

-- Card chart: It works as a kpi.
+- Card chart: It works as a KPI.

 - Donut chart: It's a powerful plot to see distributions.